xc1974/study_platform-untitle-/README.md

 ## Features
 - **Open-Source:** We believe in the collaborative spirit of knowledge-sharing.
 Virtual Study Cottage is built on open-source technology, harnessing the collective expertise of educators, content creators, and learners worldwide.
 - **Free Access:** We are committed to keeping education accessible to all.
-Virtual Study Cottage is completely free to use, ensuring equal opportunities for students from all walks of life.
+Virtual Study Cottage is completely free to use with no ads and premium service
 - **Diverse Study Materials:** Explore our vast collection of interactive lessons, live study sessions, explanatory videos, and comprehensive study guides, covering a wide range of academic subjects.
 - **Collaborative Learning:** Engage in discussions, ask questions, and share insights with fellow learners to enhance your understanding and broaden your perspectives.